Awards and Scholarships

 Who's Who in American Colleges and Universities: Included in this publication are the names of juniors and seniors in recognition of their outstanding leadership, scholastic achievement, character, and service to the University

-World Language and Cultures Department: Earl Higgins Memorial Scholarship: The award honors Earl Higgins, an outstanding individual whose work was with Deaf and Hard of Hearing people and whose personal interests focussed on areas of international study.
-The scholarship was establish to broaden undergraduate students' educational experiences through participation in foreign study.
+World Language and Cultures Department: Earl Higgins Memorial Scholarship: The award honors Earl Higgins, an outstanding individual whose work was with Deaf and Hard of Hearing people and whose personal interests focused on areas of international study.
+The scholarship was established to broaden undergraduate students' educational experiences through participation in foreign study.
 Students were chosen based on proven academic excellence.
 The award will support their internship projects abroad this summer.

 World Language and Cultures Department: Career Center stipends for International Study: The Career Center awarded these stipends to support the students' work with Deaf communities abroad.
 The students were selected by the World Languages and Cultures department based on their academic excellence and the quality of their international internship projects.